divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 #### ERC20 token

 Function to deposit ERC20 token.
 Requires prior approval by `msg.sender` to transfer the token.
 Fee-on-transfer tokens are not supported and will result in a transaction revert.
+When tokens with a flexible supply are considered, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.

 ```js
 function deposit(